AHappyDeskPlant/MSc-Statistics-Portfolio/statistical_consulting/week_4/README.md

-# Week 4 Activity 1: Descriptive Analysis Report
+# Week 4: Descriptive Analysis Report

 ## 1. Project Summary
 This project performs an initial descriptive analysis on a customer dataset to assess baseline comparability between Control and Treatment groups.
 It automates data loading (with dynamic separator detection), generates a demographic summary table including Standardised Mean Differences (SMDs), and produces visualisations to check for outliers in Average Order Value (AOV).
 The goal is to determine if the dataset supports a defensible narrative for decision-making.